sudeshnapal12/Computer-Vision-Fall2017/NeuralNetworks.md

 ## 2. Linear Classification
 * f(xi, W, b) = Wxi + b
+* W is +ve if wrong prediction, -ve if correct prediction.
 * Image pixel squashed to 1D vector and put into xi.
 W has #classes = #rows and size of xi = #columns.
 * Interpretation 1 : Each row of W is Template of that class.
 So, class score = template * image.
 Image class = Highest score.
 * Interpretation 2 : Like doing NN.
 Distance(1 image in class, image) = their dot product instead of L1/L2.